almiris/pushdep/notes.md

 - Worker auto stop - worker would automatically stop as soon as their is no more task of the worker's kind available
 - Add indexes (for example, taskexecution.state, task.priority)
 - findPendingTaskWithHighestPriorityAndNoPendingOrActiveDependencyAsync is not optimized and will not work with a lot of tasks and dependencies.
 To optimize, a dependency should update its parent once completed / canceled or failed.
 Two ways of doing this : 1/ one a dependency is updated, its parent dependencies state is checked and a parent flag is updated, for example "readyToStart" or a dependency "completed" counter is incremented, and the parent can start one the counter is equal to the parent's dependencies count (which could be a field of task); a task may have no dependencies
+- Add tag
+- Move args and results in a dedicated task_data table
+- Add uuid to task and use a bigint (Sequelize.BIGINT) + @AutoIncrement (or autoIncrement = true if problem) for task.id and the task_dependency table (the idea is to optimize the size of the indexes).
+Add an index to uuid task_dependency 5.4M => pkey 1.9M task 6.4M => pkey 1.2M

 ## Notes
 - If a child completes / is canceled / fails, it's the parent responsability to do what it needs to do (complete / cancel / fail)